 Skills upgrading in Singapore is not as difficult as you think.
 For starters, it definitely does not require you to quit your job and enrol in a full-time university degree.

 In Singapore, there are short-term courses that can help you with skills upgrading and lifelong learning.
-These courses usually last a few months to a year or two, and are often in the form of night classes or weekend classes.
+Short-term courses usually last a few months to a year or two, and are often in the form of night classes or weekend classes.
+There are short-term courses you can do online as well.

 Local Universities In Singapore With Short-term Courses